fwupd/android-test-app/README.md

 | Set toggles for reinstall etc. and press install | Select the correct firmware for your device | Behold!
 An update! |
 |-|-|-|
 | ![](docs/install_01_flags.png) | ![](docs/install_02_file_man.png) | ![](docs/install_03_install.png) |

+## Appendix

+This repo also contains C Android services to test and validate libgbinders ability to expose an Android service that can be consumed by an Android client using aidl bindings.

+The app package also exposes an app that useful as a more generic testbed for other tasks related to fwupd android such as exploring the `USBManager` service.

+The client also functions as a testbed for gparcelable for marshalling GVariants into android Parcels.

+### SimpleFd service

+`simple-fd-svc` is a service implemented using the platform version `libbinder_ndk.so` without using libgbinder.

+This is due to problems I had transferring file descriptors over libgbinder.

+The instructions for running it are the same as the previously mentioned service.